darkfeline/emacs-reintegrate/README.md

 On your local machine:

-1. Install xsel (used to interact with clipboard).
+1. Install clipboard utilities:

+   * For X, install xsel.
+   * For Wayland, install wl-clipboard.

 2. Build the integration server (requires Go):

         (cd emacs-integration && go install .)  # Installs into $HOME/go/bin